aswinaus/Reinforcement-Learning/README.md

 In essence, this graph provides insight into the policy network's behavior and how it's learning to control the retrieval step of your RAG system based on the training signal.

-The "batch average log variance" graph  shows the average value of the logarithm of the variance predicted by the policy network for the similarity_top_k action, averaged across the questions in each batch.
+The "**batch average log variance**" graph  shows the average value of the logarithm of the variance predicted by the policy network for the similarity_top_k action, averaged across the questions in each batch.

 <img width="461" height="383" alt="image" src="https://github.com/user-attachments/assets/7267efc8-135b-4aad-b5ca-00636fe6e8b7" />